What is a Retirement Mortgage?

 Funds received from a HECM loan are nontaxable.
-Veritas Funding does not provide estate planning or tax advise; please consult a qualified financial planner or tax advisor to understand any potential changes to social security income prior to applying for a retirement mortgage.
+Guild Mortgage does not provide estate planning or tax advise; please consult a qualified financial planner or tax advisor to understand any potential changes to social security income prior to applying for a retirement mortgage.

 A retirement mortgage (or HECM loan) is a mortgage loan and comes with the general risks of obtaining mortgage financing.
 Loan fees and closing costs will vary depending on borrower situation and loan type.
 A HECM borrower is required to pay property taxes, insurance, utilities, maintenance, HOA dues and other related expenses for the property after obtaining a retirement mortgage.

 A HECM loan debt must be paid before heirs can collect on any potentially remaining equity.
 The specifics of these situations vary, please speak with your HECM mortgage specialist about your unique situation.

 - Available in Utah, California, Arizona, Idaho and Wyoming.

 - Purchase a primary residence with approximately 50% down or less with no mortgage payments.

 - Based on the amount of equity in your home, you may be able to: